 To help with this, you can use a mind map with the problem at the center.
 Then ask a why question that will result in multiple secondary topics around the central problem.
 Having this visual representation of the problem helps you build out more useful why questions around it.

-Once you get to the root of the problem, don’t forget you must be clear in the actions to put a fix in place to resolve it.
+Once you get to the root of the problem, don’t forget to be clear in the actions to put a fix in place to resolve it.

 The Bottom Line